ddmarchlewski/Credit_Risk_Analysis/README.md

 ![smote_sampling](https://user-images.githubusercontent.com/80054925/125202749-9fafa100-e23a-11eb-8d8e-8722ad8c67d0.png)

 Cluster Centroid Undersampling
-- This module's accuracy test is 66%
+- This model's accuracy test is 66%
 - Precision high risk is at 1%
 - Precision low risk is at 100%.
 - Recall high risk is at 69%.